- Eligibility for the Student Training Allowance

 - you will have 102 weeks of funding left for either Student Training Allowance or the Yukon Grant.

-Can I receive other funding and the Student Training Allowance?
+Can you receive other funding and the Student Training Allowance?

 Students can get funding from another source and still qualify for the Student Training Allowance if the other fund is only for: